waqassiddiqi/cwac-locpoll/README.markdown

 Version
 -------
-This is version 0.2 of this module, meaning it is less new than before.
+This is version 0.3 of this module.

 Demo
 ----